 When we first started this organization, under the old acronym "Boron in the USA (BUSA)"—thanks to Tom Fehlner—, we emphasized that the younger generation of researchers in the boron science, in particular graduate and undergraduate students and postdocs, should be encouraged in participating at our biennial boron workshops, held in various parts of the Americas.
 These young minds are our future scientists who will determine the viability of boron research in the next century.
 For that reason, most of our funds raised during the boron workshops/conferences were spent to accommodate travel expenses of these students and postdocs so that many new investigators in this field will emerge continuously.
 Let us keep this tradition alive by raising maximum financial resources in the form of contributions and gifts to fund our future leaders.

 I now request your input in maintaining some existing policies that were inadvertently not publicized before.

 It will be expected that the local organizers do everything possible to raise enough funds to support students and postdocs and, if possible, a few of their beginning faculty colleagues.

-I have every hope now that the BORAM tradition will continue with the next event to be organized by Professor Frieder Jaekle at Rutgers University - Newark in New Jersey with BORAM XIV from June 15-19, 2014.
-I wish him all the success in this future event!
+I have every hope now that the BORAM tradition will continue with the next event to be organized by Professor Suning Wang at Queen's University—Kingston in Ontario, Canada, with BORAM XV from June 25–28, 2016.
+I wish her all the success in this future event!